DKE-Data/agrirouter-gps-info-app/README.md

 <img src="assets/images/gpsapp_Logo.png" width="400px"/>

-A project funded by the Bundesministerium für Landwirtschaft und Ernährung
+## Funded Project
+This app was developed by DKE Data in cooperation with Hochschule Osnabrück as part of and funded by the project "Experimentierfeld Agro-Nordwest".
+The project is funded by the Federal ministry of food and agriculture.
+Project sponsor is the federal agency of food and agriculture (BLE).

+German original:
+> "Die App wurde von DKE Data in Zusammenarbeit mit der Hochschule Osnabrück im Rahmen und aus Mitteln des Förderprojektes Experimentierfeld Agro-NordWest entwickelt.
+Das Projekt wird gefördert durch das Bundesministerium für Ernährung und Landwirtschaft.
+Projektträger ist die Bundesanstalt für Landwirtschaft und Ernährung (BLE)."

 <img src="assets/images/BMEL_Logo.svg " width="200px"/>
 as part of the Project
 <img src="assets/images/logo-agro-nordwest.svg" width="200px"/>

 ## The author
-The GPS Info App was developed by [dev4Agriculture](https://www.dev4Agriculture.de) on behalf of [DKE Data](https://www.my-agrirouter.com)
+The GPS Info App was implemented by [dev4Agriculture](https://www.dev4Agriculture.de) on behalf of [DKE Data](https://www.my-agrirouter.com)
 <img src="assets/images/dev4Agriculture_Logo.svg" width="400px"/>

 ## Specification
-The specification of the functionalities can be found [here](docs/specification).
+The specification of the functionalities can be found [here](docs/Specification.md).

 ## Setting up the app for building in your environment